codethor0/secure-code-reasoner/README.md

 ## PyPI Publishing Status

-Secure Code Reasoner is prepared for PyPI publication but not currently published.
+Secure Code Reasoner is prepared for PyPI publication but NOT ENABLED.
 The project metadata in `pyproject.toml` is complete and validated:

 - Package name: `secure-code-reasoner`
 - Version: `0.1.0`